myllynen/openstack-instance-configuration/README.md

 * **CPUAffinity = 0,4**

 To activate this change, the host must be rebooted.
-Use for example the top utility to verify that only the selected CPUs are used for system services after the reboot.
+Use for example the [top(1)](https://www.mankier.com/1/top) utility to verify that only the selected CPUs are used for system services after the reboot.

-Then, on each compute node's nova.conf something like below needs to be added for CPU pinning (systemd and Nova CPU parameters should be consistent) and to enable NUMA aware scheduling:
+Then, on each compute node's _nova.conf_ something like below needs to be added for CPU pinning (systemd and Nova CPU parameters should be consistent) and to enable NUMA aware scheduling:

 * **vcpu_pin_set = 1,2,3,5,6,7**

 * **scheduler_default_filters = ...,NUMATopologyFilter,AggregateInstanceExtraSpecsFilter**

-The openstack-nova-compute service needs to be restarted after these changes.
+The _openstack-nova-compute_ service needs to be restarted after these changes.
 To separate dedicated performance compute nodes and generic compute nodes, host aggregates can be used, please refer to the blog post for details on this.